Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 MessagingFragment loads chat view when you click on any of the existing chat or start a new chat.
 Mesibo MessagingFragment renders all messages and populate a recycler view with messages.

 Load MesiboMessagingFragment from your activity by passing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
- `MesiboUI.PEER` - User Address(Destination)
- `MesiboUI.GROUP_ID` - Group Address
 Put value of these two parameter in a Bundle.

+- `MesiboUI.PEER` - User Address(Destination).
+- `MesiboUI.GROUP_ID` - Group id.

  There are few extra arguments -
  - `MesiboMessagingFragment.READONLY` - This is a boolean argument to hide and show the reply view.
 Pass `true` if you want to read only not reply.